katia317/CSO/README.md

 - No Temporary Assistance may be delivered during the typical school day relative to the age of the individual or during times when educational services are being provided.

 See [X. Service Authorization and Prior Approval](https://www.dhs.state.il.us/page.aspx?item=144932) for prior approval requirements for Temporary Assistance.

+## Tardive Dyskinesia (TD)
+An irreversible condition which occurs as a result of long-term use of some psychotropic medications.
+Can cause tics or other movement disorders.

 ## Temporary or Long-Term Intensive Staffing (53D or 53R)
 Temporary or Long-Term Intensive Staffing provides funding for Adult Waiver individuals with additional staffing to provide temporary or long-term intensive supports for individuals receiving CILA or Community Day Service (CDS) who have a time-limited immediate or long-term need for intensive staffing.
 The staffing ratio for this service is provided on an individual (1:1) basis and the amount of support awarded is specified on the rate determination form.
 The individual requests the temporary or long-term option when applying for the service.
 This service requires prior approval.